-Prior to the lease expiry, Swiss Water may decide to relocate and repurpose or retain for future use all or a portion of the production lines assets at this location.
-The ultimate cost of relocating any such assets will depend on a number of factors including without limitation: the degree to which components of the existing production lines can be relocated to the new facility with nominal disruption to the business; construction and engineering costs; the current market price for steel, which is expected to be a primary driver of the overall construction costs; limitations stemming from the pandemic.
-Should Swiss Water decide to relocate any of these assets, the costs would be material but should reduce other capital expenditures that the Company might ultimately incur in the future.
+Prior to the lease expiry, Swiss Water anticipates salvaging a small number of production assets from its existing decaffeination processing lines and relocating these to the Delta facility.
+The ultimate cost of relocating any such assets will depend on a number of factors including without limitation: the degree to which components of the existing production lines can be relocated to the Delta with nominal disruption to the business; construction and engineering costs; the current market price for steel, which is expected to be a primary driver of the overall construction costs.
+Management decided to relocate select material assets and has obtained an estimated cost to extract them and restore the premises to contractual terms.
+These estimates are reflected in the Company's financial statements as at December 31, 2022 under notes "asset retirement obligation" and "property plant and equipment".
+As the dismantling of the Burnaby location will commence in 2023, there is a risk that the actual costs to extract the assets and to restore the premises and environment as per the terms of the lease contract may differ from management's estimates.
+There is also a risk that the salvaged assets may or may not be fit for future use.
+The costs would be material, however, the extracted assets are expected to reduce other capital expenditures that the Company might ultimately incur in the future.